-Erroneous decisions made from bad data are not only inconvenient, but also extremely costly.
+Erroneous decisions made from bad data are not only inconvenient but also extremely costly.
 According to Gartner research, “the average financial impact of poor data quality on organizations is $9.7 million per year.”
 IBM also recently discovered that in the US alone, businesses lose $3.1 trillion annually due to poor data quality.

-It goes beyond dollars and cents.
-Bad data slows employees down, they feel their performance is suffering.
-According to the Harvard Business Review, the reason bad data costs so much is that decision makers, managers, knowledge workers, data scientists, and others must accommodate it in their everyday work.
-And doing so is both time-consuming and expensive.
-The data that is needed may have plenty of errors, and in the face of a critical deadline, many individuals simply make corrections themselves to complete the task at hand.
+Accommodating bad data is both time-consuming and expensive.
+The data needed may have plenty of errors, and in the face of a critical deadline, many individuals simply make corrections themselves to complete the task at hand.

-Data quality truly is a pervasive problem!
-In fact Forrester reports that “Nearly one third of analysts spend more than 40 percent of their time vetting and validating their analytics data before it can be used for strategic decision-making”
+Data quality is such a pervasive problem, in fact, that Forrester reports that nearly one-third of analysts spend more than 40 percent of their time vetting and validating their analytics data before it can be used for strategic decision-making.

-There’s more than just a monetary cost.
 Poor data quality is not just a monetary problem; it can also damage a company’s reputation.
-According to the Gartner report, Measuring the Business Value of Data Quality, organizations “make (often erroneous) assumptions about the state of their data and continue to experience inefficiencies, excessive costs, compliance risks and customer satisfaction issues as a result.
-In effect, data quality in their business goes unmanaged.”
+According to the Gartner report Measuring the Business Value of Data Quality, organizations make (often erroneous) assumptions about the state of their data and continue to experience inefficiencies, excessive costs, compliance risks and customer satisfaction issues as a result.
+In effect, data quality in their business goes unmanaged.

-The impact to customer satisfaction undermines a company’s reputation, as customers can take to social media (as in the example at the opening of this article) to share their negative experience.
+The impact on customer satisfaction undermines a company’s reputation, as customers can take to social media (as in the example at the opening of this article) to share their negative experiences.
 Employees too can start to question the validity of the underlying data when data inconsistencies are left unchecked.
-This means that they may even ask a customer to validate product, service, and customer data during an interaction — increasing handle times and eroding trust.
+They may even ask a customer to validate product, service, and customer data during an interaction — increasing handle times and eroding trust.

-CASE STUDY: Poor Data Quality at Credit Card Company
+CASE STUDY: Poor Data Quality at a Credit Card Company

-Every time a customer swipes their credit card, at any location around the world, that information reaches a central data repository.
+Every time a customer swipes their credit card at any location around the world, the information reaches a central data repository.
 Before being stored, however, the data is analyzed according to multiple rules, and translated into the company’s unified data format.

 With so many transactions, changes can often fly under the radar:

-- Appears as an erroneous drop in transactions for that merchant’s brand name
+- An erroneous drop in transactions appears for that merchant’s brand name.

-- Drop goes unnoticed for weeks, getting lost in the averages of hundreds of other brands they support
+- A drop goes unnoticed for weeks, getting lost in the averages of hundreds of other brands they support.

-Reducing the causes of poor data is crucial to stop the negative impact of bad data.
-An organization’s data quality is ultimately everyone’s business regardless of whether or not they have direct supervision over the data.
+Reducing the causes of poor data is crucial to stopping the negative impact of bad data.
+An organization’s data quality is ultimately everyone’s business, regardless of whether or not they have direct supervision over the data.

-Data scientists, business managers, and knowledge workers all have a responsibility to implement the best tools to ensure that false data doesn’t impact critical decisions.
+Data scientists, business managers and knowledge workers alike all have a responsibility to implement the best tools to ensure that false data doesn’t impact critical decisions.